 When Robert C. Kedzie died in November 1902, his Faculty Row house was no longer needed by the Professor of Chemistry—his son and replacement, Frank Kedzie, already owned a nice home in Lansing, a block west of the Capitol. № 5 was reassigned to the Professor of Agriculture, Robert Shaw, and Ella Kedzie was forced to move.

-One of her initial tenants was Dr. Herbert Landon, who used one of the rooms of 319 Abbot as his office for a while.
-He moved out by December 1903 and into “Miss Ketchum’s” whose location is unknown.4
+Ella Kedzie moved into the main house, whimsically naming it “Conehurst,” and had rooms to let by April 1.
+One of her initial tenants was Dr. Herbert Landon, who used one of its rooms as his office for a while.
+He moved out by December 1903 and into “Miss Ketchum’s” at 244 Grand River Avenue.4

 As the landlady and matron of these houses, Ella Kedzie likely had a positive influence on the many faculty members and students who lived under her roofs during those three decades.
 A partial list of her tenants (with years of appointment at the College, not residencies at Kedzie’s) includes: